-Please complete and return to school ;who will acknowledge receipt and explain what action will be taken.
-If you have a disability or special requirements you can contact us by telephone and we will arrange for an independent individual to help you by writing out your complaint.
+rece adj ase complete and return to(headteacher) who will acknowledge eipt and explain what action will be taken.
+If you have a disability and need a reasonable ustment you can contact us by telephone and we will arrange to help you by writing out ir complaint.

-Your name:
+Y our name:

-D (1)

-Pupil's name (if relevant):
+F Pupil's name (if relevant):

-Your relationship to the pupil (if relevant):
+Y our relationship to the pupil (if relevant):

-Address:
+A Address:

-Postcode:

-Day time telephone number:

-Evening telephone number:
+Postcode: Day time telephone number: Evening telephone number:

-Please give details of your complaint.
+F Please give details of your complaint.

-What action, if any, have you already taken to try and resolve your complaint.

-(Who did you speak to and what was the response)?
+What action, if any, have you already taken to try and resolve your complaint. did you speak to and what was the response)?
+(Who

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

 Signature:

-Data

 Date:

 Official use

 Date acknowledgement sent:

 By who:

 Complaint referred to:

 Date:

+Personnel Handbook Complaints Procedure